 PREDICTED XI & MAN TO WATCH

-After going to Juventus and pulling off a stunning smash and grab win I’d be surprised if Jose Mourinho doesn’t approach the game with a similar or identical side.
+After going to Juventus and pulling off a stunning smash and grab win I’d be surprised if Jose Mourinho doesn’t approach the game with a similar side.
 United did ride their luck and if City are clinical it shouldn’t matter how the reds line up considering the blues are averaging six goals a game over their last two matches.

 In net it will of course be David de Gea, one of the league’s best goalkeepers of recent times.
 At the back Mourinho surely has to stick with the two who limited Juve to one goal, Chris Smalling and Victor Lindelof.
 United have had defensive problems — something you don’t hear often about Mourinho teams — and he’d be foolish not to build on their momentum.
 Antonio Valencia missed the mid week game as he’s still recovering from mouth surgery and could return but Ashley Young and Luke Shaw will otherwise be the full backs.

 In midfield Mourinho has to decide whether to sacrifice some defensive stability to bring in the hero from Turin — Juan Mata — or stick with Ander Herrera and Nemanja Matic.
 Sorry but I can only see Jose being conservative meaning a spot on the bench for Mata.
 Paul Pogba will complete the midfield, and he’s my Man to Watch after his display in the Etihad derby last season.

 The big United injury news has been Romelu Lukaku’s absence.
 The Belgium striker doesn’t have a great record against big sides — City included — and I’m not sure how big a miss he’ll be if he doesn’t make it back in time.
 With that said, I’m going for former blues target Alexis Sanchez in the centre forward position with Jesse Lingard and another danger man Anthony Martial either side.